Stablecoins and leverage trading are the backbone of the crypto industry.

 Collateral Yields

-xPOSITION opening/closing fees
+xPOSITION and fxMINT opening/closing fees

 70% to the Stability Pool / 30% Protocol Revenue